This guide to camping at Fish Lake, Utah is brought to you by Liquid IV, whose electrolyte powder is your go-to source for high alpine hydration.

 When it comes to the treasure trove of outdoor activities that Utah has to offer, Fishlake National Forest is no exception.
 Along with 1.5 million acres of densely wooded forest, the alpine lake of the same name (that’s Fish Lake, with a space) is one of the most beautiful spots in the state.

-Tucked amongst the colorful aspens that spot the Mytoge Mountain Range, Fish Lake is located at 8,848 feet in the heart of the Fishlake National Forest.
+Tucked amongst the colorful aspens that spot the Mytoge Mountain Range, Fish Lake, Utah is located at 8,848 feet in the heart of the Fishlake National Forest.
 At 175 feet deep and almost 4 square miles, Fish Lake is the largest natural mountain lake in the state of Utah, and provides a high altitude paradise that’s accessible to outdoor enthusiasts of all ages.

 Fish Lake’s Wide Range of Activities